 Physics Bowl is a multiple choice exam held by the American Association of Physics Teachers (AAPT) that tests basic physics knowledge, including history and current events.
 Physics Bowl requires being comfortable with all areas of physics.

-Key Dates: The 2019-20 dates are TBA, but Physics Bowl is typically held in March/April.
+Key Dates: The 2020-21 dates are yet to be announced, but Physics Bowl is typically held in March/April.